Skip to main content

 @realtime_feature_view (Decorator)

 Declare a Realtime Feature View.
-With Python mode, the function sources will be dictionaries, and the function is expected to return a dictionary matching the schema from output_schema.
+With Python mode, the function sources will be dictionaries, and the function is expected to return a dictionary matching the schema from features.
 Tecton recommends using Python mode for improved online serving performance.

 Parameters